coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 - the mind reconstructs reality at every step,
 - subjectivity shapes meaning and relevance,
 - identity is regenerated rather than stored,
-- MOOL stabilizes long-term structure through offline integration,
+- MOOL stabilises long-term structure through offline-like integration,
 - time is experienced as a coherent reconstruction,
 - cognitive continuity is an emergent property of structured regeneration,
-- COOL provides the online loop,
+- COOL provides the **online identity loop**,
-- MOOL provides the offline loop.
+- MOOL provides the **offline consolidation loop**.

 Together, these layers form a unified model of:

 > **how intelligence experiences itself
 > and maintains identity across time.**

+This model is proposed as an architectural foundation for
+AIAI (Artificial Identity Architecture Intelligence) and for
+the practical design of robust, personality-stable AI agents.

 ---